How Do VLANs Work?

 • PC A-5 with PC A-6 – VLAN 2 – Orange

 To extend this example, assume that there are also four PCs in the neighboring room that PC A-1 and PC A-2 should be able to communicate with called PC B-1 and PC B-2.
 Communication between PC B-5 and PC B-6 in Room 2 and PC A-5 and PC A-6 in room one is required while preventing A1-2 & B1-2 (Green) from communication with A5-6 & B5-6 (Orange) or the reverse.
-To do this we need another switch in the second room.
+To do this we need another VLAN switch in the second room.

 Two eight-port switches with two port-based VLANs